 - The impact of investment decisions and related climate actions on greenhouse gas (GHG) emissions and resilience trends in the real economy

 - The compatibility of investment and financing decisions with low-carbon transition pathways and climate goals

 - The risk on financial value for owners of financial assets arising from climate-related risk.

 Over the course of the four-year project, the expert group will meet 2-3 times per year to develop the standard.
 The standard is expected to be published in 2021.

 For more: https://www.iso.org/standard/72433.html

-It has also received support from the International Climate Initiative (IKI).
+It has also received funding from the International Climate Initiative (IKI).
 The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) supports this initiative on the basis of a decision adopted by the German Bundestag.